mabyre/MyBlazorServerApp/README.md

 ## Separate Code and View

-* Look in Pages/Counter seperate by derivate from ComponentBase
+* Look in Pages/Counter code is seperate by derivate from ComponentBase

+At the begining, after using this, I gave up cause of numerous waste of time due to variables private not protected forgotten.
+I know use the template wich is a partial class less time wasted.

+If we needed secure component most use this way of code-behind with **@inherits CounterBase**.

 ## Use of interface in Data Services